openshift/enhancements/enhancements/kube-apiserver/stability-point-to-point-network-check.md

 type PodNetworkConnectivityCheckSpec struct {
 	// SourcePod names the pod from which the condition will be checked SourcePod string `json:"sourcePod"`

 	// EndpointAddress to check.
 A TCP address of the form host:port.
 Note that
 	// if host is a DNS name, then the check would fail if the DNS name cannot
 	// be resolved.
 Specify an IP address for host to bypass DNS name lookup.
 	TargetEndpoint string `json:"targetEndpoint"`

+	// TLSClientCert, if specified, references a kubernetes.io/tls type secret with 'tls.crt' and
+	// 'tls.key' entries containing an optional TLS client certificate and key to be used when
+	// checking endpoints that require a client certificate in order to gracefully preform the
+	// scan without causing excessive logging in the endpoint process.
+The secret must exist in
+	// the same namespace as this resource.
+	TLSClientCert v1.SecretNameReference `json:"tlsClientCert,omitempty"`
 }

 type PodNetworkConnectivityCheckStatus struct {